NREL/SOEP-QSS-Test/Status.md

 ### FloorOpenLoop
 * This model has been removed from the Buildings library and is not yet set up to run from an earlier Buildings revision
-* With the 2020/11 OCT update this model now builds on Windows but fails at PyFMI run time with an "Initialization failed" error (after a number of warnings)
+* OCT builds this model on Windows but it fails at PyFMI run time with an "Initialization failed" error (after a number of warnings)

 ### Guideline36
+* PyFMI runs of OCT FMU built with generate_ode_jacobian progress very slowly
+* The FMU has a large number of event indicators with many dependencies
+* QSS runs progress slowly: At least partly due to the event indicators: Needs investigation

+### Guideline36Spring
-* With the 2020/11 OCT update PyFMI runs built with generate_ode_jacobian progress very slowly
+* PyFMI runs of OCT FMU built with generate_ode_jacobian progress very slowly
+* The FMU has a large number of event indicators with many dependencies
-* QSS runs progress slowly: Needs investigation
+* QSS runs progress slowly: At least partly due to the event indicators: Needs investigation

 ### HeatingCoolingHotWater3Clusters
-* With the 2020/11 OCT the QSS2 run matches well but is slower than CVode (without tolerance matching or binning)
+* The QSS2 run matches well but is slower than CVode (without tolerance matching or binning)

 ### HeatingCoolingHotWaterSmall
-* With the 2020/11 OCT the QSS2 run matches well but is slower than CVode (without tolerance matching or binning)
+* The QSS2 run matches well but is slower than CVode (without tolerance matching or binning)

 ### InputFunction: 1-State System with Input Function Derivative
 * No problems